chad-g-adams/chad-g-adams-hugo/content/post/presentation-skills-training.md

 +++

 I recently completed a two-day training course on presentation skills.
 While I have been known to give a killer presentation (or speech) in my time, doing so takes *a lot* of preparation on my end and it's never as natural as I would like.
-By taking this course, my intention was to hone my skills, practice a little more, and discover some new tips and tricks.
+By taking this course, my goal was to hone my skills, practice a little more, and discover some new tips and tricks.
 Here are the main takeaways for me...

 We live in a world of partial attention, so we **cannot assume that our audience is engaged with us**.
 The presenter is competing for the audience's attention with many other available sources of information (email, phones, etc).

-In order to compete with that the key is to give a **simple, authentic and meaningful** experience to the audience.
+In order to compete with that, the key is to give a **simple, authentic and meaningful** experience to the audience.

 Five principles can help us carry out this mission: